MG-Cloudflow/Intune-Toolkit/README.md

 ## Features

 - **Connect to Microsoft Graph:** Authenticate with necessary scopes.
+- **Connect to Microsoft Graph With Enterprise App:** Authenticate with necessary scopes.
 - **Tenant Information:** Display tenant details and signed-in user information.
 - **Policy and App Management:** View and manage policies and apps with their assignments.
 - **Supported Assignments:**